Robpol86/robpol86.com/docs/posts/2022/2022-06-30-server-cabinet.md

 :::{imgur-figure} WbPfod5
 Drilling Three Holes

-I had to drill three holes near the bend on my custom designed rack posts to keep them flush against the TV cabient walls.
-Eaiser, faster, and cheaper than updating my design and having new ones fabricated.
+I had to drill additional holes near the bend on my custom designed rack posts to keep them flush against the TV cabient walls.
+Easier, faster, and cheaper than updating my design and having new ones fabricated.
 :::

 :::{imgur-figure} yarRE7Z
-%
-Original mirror with the trim removed.
-To remove the mirror you just need to twist it counter-clockwise (towards the driver side).
+Wiring First

+Crimped custom-length CAT6 cables and got lucky with 1 meter long fiber cables.
+The yellow fiber cable is for my Google Fiber internet service and the blue fiber cable goes to my office on the other side of the wall.
 :::

 :::{imgur-figure} I0y0A9q
-%
-The new mirror.
-I run my dashcam wires through the mirror's metal base to avoid having the wires tear up my headliner in case somebody tries to steal it by pulling hard on it.
+Installed UPS

+Next I installed my UPS with some right-angle power adapters.
+The two USB power adapters are for the TV cabinet ventilation fans.
+Two fans and two power adapters for redundancy in case one is defective.
 :::

 :::{imgur-figure} iAaxoC5